Research Assistant (2017-2020)

 Isa graduated from Washington University in St. Louis with her B.A. in Psychology and French.
 As an undergraduate research assistant in the PATH Lab, Isa worked on researching relationships between Sense of Purpose and romantic attraction.
 Now, she works as a lab manager in the Miami Affective Neuroscience And Translational Experimental Enterprise (MANATEE) Lab at the University of Miami.

-Kyrsten is a postdoctoral researcher in the PATH Lab at WashU.
+Kyrsten was a postdoctoral researcher in the PATH Lab at WashU, and she is currently an Assistant Professor of Psychology at the University of Colorado at Colorado Springs.
 She graduated with her Ph.D. in Clinical Psychology from the University of Alabama, with a concentration in Geropsychology.
 Broadly, Kyrsten’s research seeks to understand how stress impacts mental health and wellbeing across the adult lifespan.
 Her dissertation examined associations among perceived control, stressor reactivity, and age.
 Kyrsten moved to St. Louis in 2022 to complete her predoctoral internship at the VA St. Louis Healthcare System and has been enjoying exploring a new city.
 In her free time, Kyrsten enjoys playing board games with her family, doing DIY projects to renovate her home, and going for walks with her pit bull Moro (affectionately known as “Mr. Momo”).

 PhD Student (2018-2022)